SAGE GRP PLC/GDR (OTCMKTS:SGPYY) Cut to Hold at Zacks Investment Research

-Zacks Investment Research downgraded shares of SAGE GRP PLC/GDR (OTCMKTS:SGPYY) from a buy rating to a hold rating in a report issued on Thursday, Zacks.com reports.
+SAGE GRP PLC/GDR (OTCMKTS:SGPYY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Thursday, Zacks.com reports.

 According to Zacks, “The Sage Group plc supplies business management software, services and support to small and medium sized businesses.
 The Company’s products includes accounting, payroll, customer relationship management, financial forecasting, payment processing, job costing, human resources, business intelligence, taxation and other products for accountants, business stationery, development platforms, e-business and enterprise resource planning.
 Sage Group’s products find its application in the healthcare, human resource and payroll, construction/real estate, transport/distribution, payment processing, accountancy, manufacturing, retail, and automotive distribution industries.
 The products offered by the Company are majorly developed and supported locally.
 The Sage Group plc is headquartered in Newcastle upon Tyne, the United Kingdom. “

-Several other brokerages have also recently weighed in on SGPYY.
-UBS Group restated a sell rating on shares of SAGE GRP PLC/GDR in a research note on Monday, September 14th.
-JPMorgan Chase & Co. cut SAGE GRP PLC/GDR from a neutral rating to an underweight rating in a research note on Monday, July 27th.
-Finally, Deutsche Bank restated a sell rating on shares of SAGE GRP PLC/GDR in a research note on Friday, July 24th.
-Four equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has given a buy rating to the company.
-The stock has a consensus rating of Hold and a consensus target price of $42.00.
+Other equities research analysts also recently issued research reports about the company.
+JPMorgan Chase & Co. downgraded SAGE GRP PLC/GDR from a “neutral” rating to an “underweight” rating in a research report on Monday, July 27th.
+Deutsche Bank restated a “sell” rating on shares of SAGE GRP PLC/GDR in a report on Friday, July 24th.
+Finally, UBS Group reaffirmed a “sell” rating on shares of SAGE GRP PLC/GDR in a research note on Monday, September 14th.
+Four investment analysts have rated the stock with a sell rating, two have assigned a hold rating and one has issued a buy rating to the company.
+The company has a consensus rating of “Hold” and an average target price of $42.00.

 SAGE GRP PLC/GDR Company Profile